akulaarora/Lab-Scoring-Management-Platform/Lab-Scoring-Management-Platform/WebContent/Teacher/LabSpecCreation.md

 The following document contains information on how to create your own lab specifications for grading your students!

 ## Submitting Lab Specifications
 Lab specifications are in the format of a text file with the file extension ".txt" that is submitted from the Teacher's homepage.
-Please keep in mind that only text files ending in ".txt" will work.
+Please keep in mind that only text files ending in ".txt" and beginning with "lab" will work.

 ## Formatting Lab Specifications